Planning a trip to New York City?

-It turns out that a lot of American Museum of Natural History doesn’t look all that much like the movie.
+It turns out that a lot of American Museum of Natural History doesn’t look much like the movie.
 You will spot some familiar exhibits and galleries (Dum Dum, where’s my gum gum?), but it’s not like stepping through the screen.
 It’s bigger and better!

 Here are our top tips for families at the American Museum of Natural History.

 The American Museum of Natural History has 45 permanent exhibit halls, plus the Rose Center for Earth and Space that are included in General Admission.
 You could spend days at the American Museum of Natural History exploring every exhibit.
-However, most families will succumb to museum fatigue within a few hours, or need to save some time and energy to visit other New York City attractions.
+However, most families will succumb to museum fatigue within a few hours, or need to save time and energy to visit other New York City attractions.

 Check out the museum’s website before you go to plot your family’s priority attractions.
 We arrived at opening and headed straight for the dinosaurs at the top floor to beat the crowds.
 That gave us time to get a few stranger-free photos, but the museum is large enough that we didn’t feel overcrowded in any of the exhibits on a Tuesday in June.